 Nestled among the foothills of the Upstate's beautiful Blue Ridge Mountains, Village Greens was designed by Russell Breeden on 100 acres of farmland in the late 1960s.
 Known for its natural beauty and affordability, Village Greens still features pear trees from the land's original orchard and natural water hazards, as well as a signature Number 6 hole offering gorgeous countryside views.

 This unique course is part of a golf and recreation resort community just a short trip from Table Rock State Park.
 Dotted by creeks, streams and waterfalls, the land where this mountain golf course now resides was once a Cherokee Indian Village.
-The Bear Valley Golf Club resort area even includes Gauley Falls — site of the Upstate’s famous Sliding Rock, a natural rock waterslide that attracts outdoor adventurers of all ages.
+The Rock Golf Club & Resort area even includes Gauley Falls - site of the Upstate's famous Sliding Rock, a natural rock waterslide that attracts outdoor adventurers of all ages.

 Cherokee Valley Golf Club | Travelers Rest, SC

 Enjoy top-notch golf with stunning mountain vistas in this 18-hole course designed by P.B.
 Dye, son of legendary golf course architect Pete Dye.
 At 6,586 yards, the par-72 layout isn't particularly long, but the dramatic drops and rises and Champions Bermuda greens make it a must-play on your Upstate itinerary.
 Thoughtfuly sculpted and masterfully designed, it delights golfers of every level with scenic water features, meandering fairways and a breathtaking view of Glassy Mountain.